sagemath/trac_to_gh/Issue 140.md

 # Issue 140: sage -br : should not run if sage -b failed with an error!!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/140

 Original creator: was